 A claim is a piece of information about a particular subject.
 It can be anything that the subject is owned by or associated with, such as name, group, preferences, etc. A claim provides a single and general notion to define the identity information related to the subject.
 Claim-based identity is a common way for any application to acquire the identity information.
 It provides a consistent approach for all applications by hiding the lower level implementation.
 Claims are also used in identity propagation, by packaging the claims into one or more tokens (such as SAML).
-These tokens are then issued by an issuer; commonly known as a security token service (STS).
+These tokens are then issued by an issuer (eg. security token service (STS) ).

 In case of every tenant startup, including the super tenant, the claim configurations are read directly from the